 - Separation or divorce of an adult child

 - Death of a spouse

 The law may force your hand: In some provinces, getting married revokes (cancels) your current will.
-This means if you die before drawing up a new one, you may be treated as having none at all.
+If you die before drawing up a new will, the courts may treat you as having none at all.
 On the other hand, getting divorced doesn’t automatically revoke your will.
 Either way, see your lawyer to make sure your estate will go where you want it to go.

 Do you need help with your estate planning?